Public · Amherst, Massachusetts

 Frequently Asked Questions

-What are the admissions statistics for University of Massachusetts-Amherst?
+What is the acceptance rate at University of Massachusetts-Amherst?

 University of Massachusetts-Amherst is a public institution in Amherst, Massachusetts.
 The acceptance rate is 59.7%.
 The average SAT score is 1,423.
-Total enrollment is 23,671 students.
+Undergraduate enrollment is 23,671 students.

-How much do University of Massachusetts-Amherst graduates earn?
+How much do University of Massachusetts-Amherst former students earn?

 How much does University of Massachusetts-Amherst cost?